FAQ

 We send you five test pressings to review for consistency and quality control before full production begins.
 If you need more than five, just let us know (extra charges apply).

-Our minimum is 200 units.
-If ordering multiple vinyl colors, each color has a minimum of 200 units.
+Our minimum is 300 units.
+If ordering multiple vinyl colors, each color has a minimum of 300 units.
+Any orders of 500 and up receive full use of our Listening Space to host an event or Listening Party.

 We pride ourselves on having some of the fastest turnaround times in the industry.
 For the most current information, please contact us athello@vinylceremony.com.